q-m/q-m.github.io/_posts/2016-12-14-partial-barcode-sql.md

 This is even applicable when `JOIN`ing another table with barcodes instead of the list used here.

-_**edit** While this approach works, it is not very performant (as you may have guessed).
+_**update** While this approach works, it is not very performant (as you may have guessed).
 A cleaner solution may be to normalize barcodes on ingress.
-This is what we currenty do.
-Perhaps that will be discussed in a future blog post._
+This is discussed in [another post](/2017/02/13/storing-barcodes)._